thosgood/this-weeks-finds/markdown/201-250/week227.md

 at `http://marsrover.nasa.gov/newsroom/pressreleases/20040318a.html`

-Thanks to a Mössbauer spectroscope aboard the rover, which studies rocks by firing γ rays at them, we know these blueberries contain a lot of hematite.
+Thanks to a Mössbauer spectroscope aboard the rover, which studies rocks by firing \gamma rays at them, we know these blueberries contain a lot of hematite.

 Hematite is made of ferric oxide, Fe_2O_3, otherwise known as